Great Smoky Mountains

 Total Miles: 300 to 350 miles (additional mileage options available)

-Tour Includes: 6 days of guide service, all meals, forest service fees, energy food, liquid refreshments, shuttles and mechanical support.
+Tour Includes: 6-days of guide service, 5-nights of lodging, all meals, forest service fees, energy food, liquid refreshments, shuttles and mechanical support.
 Alcoholic beverages, bike rental and massage are additional.

 Bike Rental: Lizard Head Cycling Guides is proud to rentScott CR-1 Pro and Scott Solace carbon road bikes with full Shimano Ultegra components for only $250/week, or $150 for 3 or 4 day tours.
 Both the CR-1 and Solace models are sub- 17 lb comfortable, high performance bicycles geared for climbing hills.
 In addition we also have electric bikes available for rental at $375/week.
 And finally we have a selection of straight bar road bikes and kids bikes in our rental fleet.
 Just let us know what you need and we can probably find it.